mmcmahon13/paper-notes/notes/goldberg_notes.md

 - linear function of inputs
 - NN_perceptron(x) = xW + b where x is an input vector of dim d_(in), W is a weight matrix of dim (d_in x d_out), and b is a bias vector of dim d_out

+* to go beyond linear functions, introduce a non-linearity (activation?) function g applied elementwise on output of layer *

+- if network's output is dimension d=1, can use for regression/scoring
+- if dimension of output is > 1, can use for classification (scoring, distribution over classes)

+- multilayer perceptron = "universal approximator" - can hypothetically represent anything, but may be impractical (e.g. may need giant architectures or a lot of time)

 ### CNN
 - "location invariant classifier" (like advanced ngram)
 - useful when there are "strong local clues regarding class membership, but these clues can appear in different places in the input" (eg phrase in a doc or n-grams that are predictive but we don't know where they occur)